despo/issuehub.io/CONTRIBUTING.md

 ## Quick guide:

 1. Fork the repo.
 2. Add a test for your change.
-Only styling, documentation and refactoring changes don't require any new tests.If you are adding functionality or fixing a bug, we need a test!
+Only styling, documentation and refactoring changes (that are already covered by tests) don't require any new tests.
+If you are adding functionality or fixing a bug, you need a test!
 Also, no need to test rails!
 3. Make the test pass.
 4. Commit, with a meaningul describing message.
 This is very important!
 5. Push to your fork and submit a pull request.